-A couple of months ago Mia and Isabelle found a sum of money by the side of the road.
+A couple of months ago 2 of our pupils found a sum of money by the side of the road.
 They took this money to the police station and were told if it wasn't claimed then it would be returned to them!

 On Thursday they were invited to Looe Police station to be presented with the money which wasn't claimed.